MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/dataverse-sql-query.md

 [This topic is pre-release documentation and is subject to change.
 Note that only the SQL data connection is in preview.
 Power BI is General Availability (GA)]

-A SQL data connection is available on the Microsoft Dataverse endpoint.
+Dataverse provides a TDS endpoint which emulates a SQL data connection is available on the Microsoft Dataverse business layer.
 The SQL connection provides read-only access to the table data of the target Dataverse environment thereby allowing you to execute SQL queries against the Dataverse data tables.
 No custom views of the data have been provided.
 The Dataverse endpoint SQL connection uses the Dataverse security model for data access.
 Data can be obtained for all Dataverse tables to which a user has access to.

 ## Prerequisites